nlkl/Optional/README.md

 var value = option.ValueOr(() => SlowOperation());  // Lazy variant
 ```

-In more elobarate scenarios, the `Match` method evaluates a specified function:
+In more elaborate scenarios, the `Match` method evaluates a specified function:

 ```csharp
 // Evaluates one of the provided functions and returns the result